TEN7-Archive/tractorbeam/README.md

-# Tractorbeam
+# Tractorbeam Backup

-Open source, multi-tier backups to S3.
+Open source, multi-tier website backups to S3.

 Tractorbeam is Docker container that can backup data from a variety of sources to an S3-compatible object store such as AWS, DigitalOcean Spaces, Google Cloud, Ceph, and more.
 All libraries and utilities are already in the container, so there's nothing more to install.

 ## Multi-tier backups

-This container also creates "multi-tier" backups in a best-pracitce fashion.
+This container also creates "multi-tier" backups in a best-practice fashion.
 Instead of creating only a linear series of backups, Tractorbeam creates a directory structure:

 ```
 my/custom/prefix